 Bob replies earnestly: “I wish you could see that Dali WILL be in there!”

 There is uproarious laughter.
 Bob didn’t understand how he came off.
-Bob’s gnosis says that Dali WILL eventually figure prominently in his insightful understanding of the mystic politics of reality, God’s cruel love and empires of evil’s necessity, because Bob knows Dali is a part of the grand plan, like every man.
+Bob’s gnosis says that Dali will indeed figure eventually in his understanding of the mystic politics of things, God’s cruel love and empires of evil’s necessity, because Bob knows Dali is a part of the grand plan, like every man.
 But what the crowd hears is Bob obliviously admitting his own schizophrenic tendency to tie every bit of stimuli that crosses his ear canal into a cosmic conspiracy.

 Bob goes on to reference Jonathan and the Christian Empire resurgence of dubious authorship.
 Is it Jonathan’s?
 As spectator, I’m surprised to find I might be the author of a Christian Empire, but then life turns out to be stranger than I imagined every second Sunday, and, case in point, this is not traditionally a party day, and the AM that would make it Monday is upon us, an even less traditional party day.
 Maybe I forgot I forged an empire, or at least “authored” it, whatever that means.
 Bob has windows so esoteric and brilliant that I’m not one to discount the theory.
 Of course, to Bob it isn’t a theory.
 It’s not “reality” either, that pedestrian word, trampled to death in disaster-panic history.
 It’s information.
 And he can use information.
 Many of us really believe he made MDA.
 There are probably documents to prove it, but investigative journalism is another skill we’ve lost in the new age.
 We’ll leave it to future scholars.
 Burn back up discs, what a treasure hunt they’ll have!